TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 4.md

 ## Questions
-- #question What is the difference between logs and data?
+- What is the difference between logs and data?
 	- logs are just print statements
-- #question What does the Score mean when using TChain?
+- What does the Score mean when using TChain?
 	- Just the name of the object
-- #question How to draw the TPC detector volume using TCanvas -> https://root.cern.ch/doc/master/classTGeometry.html
+- How to draw the TPC detector volume using TCanvas -> https://root.cern.ch/doc/master/classTGeometry.html
 	- Two options:
 		- TGeoManager -> can load GDML file
 		- Draw whole detector again using ROOT
-- #question How to identify volume hit location in
+- How to identify volume hit location in
 	- VCode
-- #question What are volume codes?
+- What are volume codes?
 	- These are the `VCode` in ROOT
 ![[Pasted image 20220130225905.png|300]]
 - How to histogram